 Enakshi joined the lab as a student intern in January 2016.
 She is an international student in USF's Engineering department, and is working on different mathematical models of tumor growth and radiation response.
 Her work also has an experimental component joint with Dr. Robert Gatenby's group.

-Aaya is an undergraduate student at USF.
-She is working on clinical data and the tumor-immune ecosystem composition and its consequences on radiation therapy outcomes.
+Aaya was an undergraduate student at USF.
+She was working on clinical data and the tumor-immune ecosystem composition and its consequences on radiation therapy outcomes.

 Dr. Jan Poleszczuk was a postdoctoral fellow in the lab 2014-2016.
 He was working on evolutionary models of tumor progression with focus on high-performance computing.
 He was developing mathematical models of the abscopal effect to personalize radiation and immunotherapy.

 We continue to collaborate on a variety of biological and clinical mathematical oncology projects.

 Dr. Sotiris Prokopiou was a postdoctoral fellow in the lab in 2013.
 He was working on personalized radiotherapy prediction models, using the proliferation saturation index, PSI.
 Sotiris followed the call from Industry and moved to CoSMo, a complex systems modeling company in Lyon, France.